The Office of Sponsored Programs secures funding primarily from government sources and professional associations.

 The Office of Sponsored Programs works to secure external support for scholarly activities by:

-Developing and implementing policies and procedures to ensure compliance with College, state and federal regulations.
+Developing and implementing policies and procedures to ensure compliance with University, state, and federal regulations.

 Pre-Award Services (non-philanthropic grants and research grants):